 BoomReader is a digital reading record where children, teachers and parents can record information about how your child is progressing with reading.
 We ask parents and carers to log your child’s reading on the app or website, this is for all children from reception to year 6.
 Pupils can also log their own reading too.

 At Yew Tree Primary School, we have adopted the use of 'Accelerated Reader' as part of our provision to teach reading.

 Accelerated Reader (AR) is a computer program that helps teachers manage and monitor children’s independent reading practice.
-At Yew Tree Primary School, children in Year 3 upwards use AR, with children in Year 2 using the system after Christmas.

 Your child picks a book at his/her own level and reads it at his/her own pace.
 When finished, your child takes a short quiz on the computer.
 (Passing the quiz is an indication that your child understood what was read.)
 AR gives both children and teachers feedback based on the quiz results, which the teacher then uses to help your child set targets and direct ongoing reading practice.